skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/representing_data/the_result_and_option_types.md

 The result type allows you to represent success and failure states within your application and the option type allows you to represent optional values.

-Result and Option are defined as follows:
+The result and option types are defined as follows:

 ```fsharp
 type Result<'success, 'error> =